iai-group/nordlys/doc/source/index.rst

 Nordlys |release| documentation
 ===============================

-Nordlys is a toolkit for entity-oriented and semantic search, created by the IAI group at the University of Stavanger.
+Nordlys is a toolkit for entity-oriented and semantic search, built by the IAI group of the University of Stavanger.

 Contents